oliv6/DataMiningCode/README.md

 # Python Data Mining code implementing Naive Bayes, Decision Tree and K-Nearest Neighbours (KNN) Big Data Analysis Algorithms

+Note: Please view the 'DOC' pdf file for an in-detail and comprehensive documentation of the this project.
+Contains detailed explanation, its working and visualized results of the code.

 <h2>
   Introduction
 </h2>